Nosferatu (2024 film): Plot

-In the early 1800s, a young girl named Ellen prays for a companion to ease her loneliness.
+A young girl named Ellen prays for a companion to ease her loneliness.
 She inadvertently contacts a powerful being known as the Nosferatu, forging a psychic link between them.

-In 1838, Ellen has married Thomas Hutter, and the couple live in the German town of Wisburg.
-Thomas accepts a lucrative commission from his employer, Herr Knock, to sell the decrepit Grünewald Manor to the reclusive Count Orlok.
-Ellen relates her nightmares to him, seeing them as a bad omen, and pleads for Thomas to stay, but he gently dismisses her concerns.
-He leaves her in the care of his wealthy friend Friedrich Harding and his pregnant wife Anna, along with their two young daughters, Clara and Louise.
+In 1838, Ellen has married Thomas Hutter, and they live in Wisburg, Germany.
+Thomas is sent to Transylvania by his employer, Herr Knock, to sell the decrepit Grünewald Manor to the reclusive Count Orlok.
+He leaves Ellen with his friend Friedrich Harding and his pregnant wife Anna, who have two daughters.
+Unbeknownst to Thomas, Knock is actually in league with Orlok.

-Arriving at a hamlet in the Carpathian Mountains of Transylvania, Thomas is shunned by the locals.
-He manages to rent a room at the inn and is warned by an old woman not to visit Orlok.
+Arriving at a Transylvania hamlet, Thomas is shunned by the locals when he mentions Castle Orlok.
 That night, he witnesses a group of Roma exhuming and staking an alleged vampire's corpse, which gushes blood.
 He wakes up to the hamlet deserted and his horse gone.
-Thomas continues on foot until an unmanned carriage carries him to Orlok's castle.
+He continues on foot until a mysterious carriage takes him to Orlok's castle.

-Upon their meeting, the strange and menacing Orlok forces Thomas to complete the property sale.
-Orlok demonstrates preternatural abilities that unsettle Thomas.
-The following night, Orlok deceives Thomas into signing a document dissolving his marriage to Ellen and takes his locket, containing a lock of her hair.
-Thomas discovers a bite on his chest and becomes increasingly ill and fearful.
-He demands to leave, but Orlok rebuffs him and insists that he remain and recover before departing.
-Thomas drifts in and out of sleep, finding more bite marks on his chest.
-He attempts to escape the castle but instead ends up in a crypt where he finds the Count asleep in a coffin, his body naked and decayed.
-He attacks Orlok with a pickaxe, but Orlok awakens and, alongside his hounds, pursues Thomas.
-Thomas falls into a river beneath the castle, from which he is recovered and cared for by Eastern Orthodox nuns at a nearby church.
-They explain that Orlok was a solomonar, who became a vampire after making a pact with the Devil.
-Orlok sets sail for Wisburg inside his coffin on a ship with plague-carrying rats, killing the crew during the voyage.
+Distracted by Orlok's appearance during dinner, Thomas cuts his hand, which agitates the Count.
+He wakes up on the floor of the dining room the next morning.
+Orlok completes the home sale and takes Thomas' locket, containing a lock of Ellen's hair.
+Thomas discovers bite marks on his chest and becomes increasingly ill and fearful.
+While attempting to escape the castle, he ends up in a crypt where he finds the Count asleep in a coffin, naked and decayed.
+When Orlok awakens and gives pursuit, Thomas falls into a river and is rescued by Eastern Orthodox nuns.
+They explain that Orlok became a vampire after making a pact with the Devil.
+Orlok sets sail for Wisburg inside his coffin on a ship with plague-carrying rats.